cengizhankose/whatsapp-mern-clone/README.md

 # MERN Stack whatsapp clone

-Whatsapp web clone made with MERN Stack (Mongodb Expressjs Reactjs Nodejs)
+Whatsapp web clone made with MERN Stack from Clever programmer tutorial (Mongodb Expressjs Reactjs Nodejs)

 ## How to run the app